darkvoid32/BLE_jetpack/README.md

 #BLE

-bare bones BLE app with jetpack compose
+Simple android app that scans for BLE devices near by.

+Made with Jetpack Compose.